moccalotto/kissrpg/index.md

 Most notably, your character can spend 3 karma points to reroll their base die.
 Character begin every session with exactly 2 karma points, no matter how many points they accumulated during the previous session.
+> Karma points are intended to soften the "blow" of missing a roll, as well as adding a
+> luck/fate dimension to the game.
-> This is intended to avoid power gaming through the accumulation of karma points.
+> We reset the karma every session to avoid power gaming through the accumulation of karma points.
-It also allows players to refresh their karma without having to fail any checks.
+> It also allows players to refresh their karma without having to fail any checks.
-High powered campaigns might reset the karma to 3 or 4, while more realistic campaigns might reset karma to 1 or 0.
-Some players prefer not to reset at all, possibly imposing upper limits on how many karma points a character can have.
+> High powered campaigns might reset the karma to 3 or 4, while more realistic campaigns might reset
+> karma to 1 or 0.
+Some players prefer not to reset at all, possibly imposing upper limits on how many
+> karma points a character can have.

 Traits
 ======